Trident (UK nuclear programme)

+Critics argue that geopolitical threats do not necessitate the high cost of Trident, or that threat or use of strategic nuclear weapons is unethical and likely to violate international law.
+According to YouGov, as of June 2025, 50% of British adults support replacement of Trident with an equally powerful system.

 Background

 During the early part of the Second World War, the United Kingdom (UK) had a nuclear weapons project, code-named Tube Alloys, which the 1943 Quebec Agreement merged with the American Manhattan Project to create a combined American, British, and Canadian project.
 The British government expected that the United States (US) would continue to share nuclear technology, which it regarded as a joint discovery, but the United States Atomic Energy Act of 1946 (McMahon Act) ended technical co-operation.
 Fearing a resurgence of US isolationism, and losing its own great power status, the British government resumed its own development effort.
 The first British atomic bomb was tested in Operation Hurricane on 3 October 1952.
 The subsequent British development of the hydrogen bomb, and a fortuitous international relations climate created by the Sputnik crisis, facilitated the amendment of the McMahon Act, and the 1958 US–UK Mutual Defence Agreement (MDA), which allowed Britain to acquire nuclear weapons systems from the US, thereby restoring the nuclear Special Relationship.

 During the 1950s, Britain's nuclear deterrent was based around the V-bombers of the Royal Air Force (RAF), but developments in radar and surface-to-air missiles made it clear that bombers were becoming increasingly vulnerable, and would be unlikely to penetrate Soviet airspace by the mid-1970s.
 To address this problem, the UK embarked on the development of a Medium Range Ballistic Missile called Blue Streak, but concerns were raised about its own vulnerability, and the British government decided to cancel it and acquire the American Skybolt air-launched ballistic missile.
 In return, the Americans were given permission to base the US Navy's Polaris boats at Holy Loch in Scotland.
 In November 1962, the American government cancelled Skybolt.
-John F. Kennedy, then President of the United States, and Harold Macmillan, then UK Prime Minister, negotiated the Nassau Agreement, under which the US would sell Polaris systems for UK-built submarines.
+John F. Kennedy, then President of the United States, and Harold Macmillan, then UK Prime Minister, negotiated the Nassau Agreement, under which the US would sell Polaris systems for UK-built submarines, in exchange for the general commitment of the submarines to NATO.
 This was formalised in the Polaris Sales Agreement.